-Download and install the Google Chrome for Windows.
+Download and install Google Chrome for Windows.
 Please ensure that you have version 62 or later.

 If you have your local Jira Server on macOS then also just download and install the Google Chrome for macOS.
 Please ensure that you have version 62 or later.

-After you have installed Google Chrome please disable and re-enable eazyBI add-on from JIRA Administration / Manage Add-ons.
+After you have installed Google Chrome please disable and re-enable eazyBI app from Jira Administration / Manage Add-ons.

 During the startup, eazyBI will detect installed Google Chrome and will start to use it for PDF exports.
 Please visit any dashboard page and try to export it to PDF.

-If you see an error message "Google Chrome is not found on the server." then you could try to specify the path to it manually via advanced settings:
+If you see an error message "Google Chrome is not found on the server" then you can try to specify the path to it manually via advanced settings: